AMIR JENNINGS – ENDANGERED MISSING – December 5, 2011 – USMCC000181LTWH – UPDATED 05.30.2013

 In further interviews Zinah admitted to last seeing Amir in their home on November 29, 2011, but will not divulge any more information, only stating he disappeared and it was up to the police to find him.

-When police executed their search warrant, using a cadaver dog, they recovered a shovel in Zinah`s home, and a blood stained blanket and clothes from the back of her car.
+When police executed their search warrant, using a cadaver dog, they recovered a shovel in Zinah`s home, and a blood stained blanket and clothes from the back of her car, the blood was later confirmed to be Amir’s.
+The cadaver dog also alerted to the scent of human decomposition inside Zinah’s car’s trunk and backseat.
 Police are not commenting whether these items are connected with Amir`s disappearance as they may be explained by the car crash Zinah was in.

 A $10,000.00 reward is being offered for information leading to Amir`s return.

 Police are certain Zinah Jennings has been lying to them since the beginning.
-She does remain behind bars, even though her attorney, Hemphill Pride II (really?), argues she should be released because she is pregnant, suffers from a mental illness and neads medical treatment.
+She does remain behind bars, even though her attorney, Hemphill Pride II (really?), argues she should be released because she is pregnant, suffers from a mental illness and needs medical treatment.
 (FYI Hemphill – women give birth to babies in jail every day – and these babies are often in better shape than they would be had their mothers run free, doing drugs, drinking, smoking – all those things babies so hate.)
-A hearing in this case is scheduled for January 30, 2012.

 In September of 2012, during Zinah’s trial for unlawful conduct towards a child, she gave birth to a daughter, whom is now in the care of Zinah’s mother.
 At the trial, prosecution witnesses testified that Zinah had physically abused Amir, didn’t supervise him properly, and talked about possibly selling him or giving him away.
 She was convicted of unlawful conduct towards a child and sentenced to the maximum term of 10 years in prison.